by ZJ Czupor

 # # #

 Author’s Note: As did Shakespeare, Charles Dickens also coined new words.
-Here’s a few:
+Here are a few:

 - Abuzz (A Tale of Two Cities, 1859)